Aromatherapy With Essential Oils (PDQ®): Integrative, alternative, and complementary therapies - Patient Information

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 - Aromatherapy is the use of essential oils from plants (flowers, herbs, or trees) as therapy to improve physical, mental, and spiritual well-being (see Question 1).

 - Aromatherapy may be combined with other complementary treatments, such as massage or acupuncture, as well as with standard medical treatments to manage symptoms caused by cancer or cancer treatment (see Question 1).

 - Essential oils are most often used by inhaling them or by applying a diluted form of them to the skin (see Question 2).

-- Aromatherapy research with cancer patients has mainly studied its effect on other health conditions and quality-of-life issues such as cancer-related symptoms, stress, and anxiety.
+- Aromatherapy research with cancer patients has mainly studied the effect of essential oils on other health conditions and quality-of-life issues such as cancer-related symptoms, stress, anxiety, and nausea and vomiting.
 There are no studies discussing aromatherapy as a treatment for cancer (see Question 6).

 - Aromatherapy products do not need approval by the U.S. Food and Drug Administration because no specific medical claims are made (see Question 8).

 Questions and Answers About Aromatherapy